ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 #.
 The top level of the first experiment directory ``EXPTDIR2`` containing the second set of post-processed data.
 The script will look for the data files in the directory ``EXPTDIR2/CDATE/postprd``.
 #.
 The base directory ``CARTOPY_DIR`` of the cartopy shapefiles.
 The script will look for the shape files (``*.shp``) in the directory ``CARTOPY_DIR/shapefiles/natural_earth/cultural``.

+In this case, the output png files will be located in the directory ``EXPTDIR1/CDATE/postprd``,

 The Cartopy shape files are available on a number of Tier 1 platforms in the following locations: